tencentyun/intlcloud-documents/yehe_doc/CDN 与加速/内容分发网络/常见问题/域名接入问题_intl_en.md

 ### How do I tell whether CDN has taken effect?

 Ping the domain name and view the returned result.
-If `cdntip.com` is displayed in the returned result, CDN connection has succeeded.
+If `cdntip.com`and `ovscdns.com` are displayed in the returned result, CDN connection has succeeded.
 ### What should I do if files cannot be downloaded from CDN?

 If files cannot be downloaded from CDN, we recommend you troubleshoot using the following methods: